 The system of cabling employed to transport the camera and transmit its signal shall not obstruct the camera’s view.

-C. Inspection Rate:
+Inspection Rate for Pipe Facilities:

-The camera shall be pulled through the sewer in the downstream direction.
+The camera shall be pulled through the rehabilitated sewer or new sewer in the downstream direction.
 If inspecting in the downstream direction is not possible, reverse inspection is permitted.
 All inspections at each location shall be in the same direction.

+Storm drain facilities may be pulled through either direction, but all inspections at each location shall be in the same direction.

 Line segments shall be televised complete from structure to structure in a continuous run.
 Image stream must clearly show the camera starting and ending at the upstream and downstream structures, unless a defect(s) does not allow it.
 Do not record partial televising of a segment and then record another partial run.

-Maximum rate of travel shall be 30 feet per minute when recording.
+Maximum rate of travel for conventional CCTV cameras shall be 30 feet per minute when recording.
 The camera shall be stopped for a minimum of 5 seconds at each pipe defect.

+Inspection Rate for Structures:

+Structures including manholes and drop inlets shall be performed from rim to invert in a continuous run.

+Maximum rate of travel for conventional CCTV cameras shall be 30 feet per minute along the line of sight of the camera and all interior surfaces shall be shown clearly in the image.
+The camera shall be stopped for a minimum of 5 seconds at each defect.

-D. Image Perspective:
+Image Perspective:

-The camera image shall be down the center axis of the pipe when the camera is in motion.
+The camera image shall be down the center axis of the pipe/structure when the camera is in motion.

-The Contractor is required to provide a 360-degree view of the pipe interior.
+The Contractor is required to provide a 360-degree view of the pipe/structure interior.

-The Contractor shall provide opening screen with correct information of the entire pipe segment inspected.
+The Contractor shall provide opening screen with correct information of the entire pipe/structure segment inspected.

 Continuous Footage Readings: